basedest/basedest/README.md

 Professional software engineer.

-I build a lot of things mostly in TypeScript.
+I build all sorts of things, mostly with TypeScript.
+Sometimes with Go.

-Sometimes I find some time to work on my pet projects.
+Occasionally, I find time to tinker with side projects and explore new ideas.